nigelcharman/ombfw-videos/updating-omb-status-script.md

 ## Open the **CAMS public device map**
 ```

-This section shows you how to
+This section shows you how to install the map on your mobile device.

-The first thing you need to do is install our map on your mobile device by clicking on the link in the description below.
+The "CAMS public device map" link is in the description below.
+Open this link on your mobile.

-Opening the link will prompt you to install an application called ArcGIS Field Maps if you don't have it already.
+Firstly it will install an application called ArcGIS Field Maps if you don't have it already.

 Then open the link again and it will show the map.

 Select the option to allow Field Maps to access the device's location while using the app.

 In future, you can just open Field Maps and it will show the map that you last opened.